Nancy Buirski

-Nancy Buirski is an American filmmaker, producer and photographer.
+Nancy Florence Buirski (née Cohen; June 24, 1945 – August 29, 2023) was an American filmmaker, producer, and photographer.
+She wrote, directed, and produced the documentary films A Crime on the Bayou (2020) and Desperate Souls, Dark City and the Legend of Midnight Cowboy (2022).

 Life

-Nancy Florence Buirski was born to Helen Housten Cohen and Daniel S. Cohen.
+Buirski was born in Manhattan to Helen Housten Cohen and Daniel S. Cohen on June 24, 1945.
 She grew up in New Rochelle, NY.
 She graduated from Adelphi University in Garden City, New York with magna cum laude.
 Until the mid-1990s, Buirski worked as a photographer and picture editor in the international department of The New York Times.
 In 1994, her image selection of a photo taken by Kevin Carter, which showed a half-starved Sudanese child, resulted in the newspaper winning its first Pulitzer Prize for feature photo reporting.
 In the same year, her book Earth Angels: Migrant Children in America, was published by Pomegranate Press.
 It contained 150 photographs by Buirski of children of migrant farmworkers in New York, Florida, California, Washington, and Texas, showing young children at play but also at work during the day and going to school at night.
 The book raises issues related to exposure to pesticides and other hazards, oppressive heat, low wages, and bad housing.

 In 1998 Buirski founded the Full Frame Documentary Film Festival, in collaboration with the Center for Documentary Studies at Duke University in Durham, North Carolina, and directed it for ten years.
 However, she did not herself make documentaries until The Loving Story in 2011, which concerned the case of Mildred and Richard Loving, an interracial couple.
 Married in the District of Columbia in 1958 they had not realized that their marriage was illegal in Virginia, where they lived, and were only able to avoid imprisonment by agreeing to leave the state.
 After a lengthy legal battle, the Supreme Court found unanimously in their favor in 1967.
 Funded by the National Endowment for the Humanities, the film premiered at the Full Frame Documentary Film Festival and was later presented at numerous other events.
 The film won an Emmy.
 Buirski was awarded a prize for The Loving Story at the Peabody Awards in 2012 and the movie was also on the shortlist for the Oscar in the category Best Documentary.
 The documentary was used by director Jeff Nichols as inspiration for the movie Loving (2016), for which Buirski was a producer.